Children’s Arts Festival

 Dear Art Educators of Southeast Missouri,

 The staff and board of the Arts Council are thrilled to announce the return of our beloved Children’s Arts Festival Exhibition to our main gallery at 426 Broadway in the historic Scout Hall building.
-This year’s exhibition will be on display for a full month, giving the community more time than ever to celebrate the creativity of your students.
+This year’s exhibition will be on display for the full month of February, which is Youth Art Month in the SEMO region, giving the community plenty of time to celebrate the creativity of your students.

-All teachers are invited to submit up to five works per grade level along with one poem.
-While a theme is never required, this year’s suggested theme is Everyday Heroes—a timely focus that aligns beautifully with the Missouri Art Educators Association (MAEA) Conference coming to Cape Girardeau in March 2026.
+All teachers are invited to submit up to five works per grade level (one 3-D), along with one poem.
+While a theme is never required, this year’s suggested theme is Art is a Superpower — a timely focus that aligns beautifully with the Missouri Art Educators Association (MAEA) Conference coming to Cape Girardeau in March 2026.

 To make participation easier, we’ve extended the turn-in deadline to Saturday, December 20th, though the Intent to Participate form must still be completed by October.
 Full guidelines for submissions can be found in the 2026 Dates to Know document.